An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Models

+In this form, the property is essentially the measure-invariance property which characterizes \emph{graphings}, which are the limits of extremely sparse graphs (usually bounded degree, and therefore much sparser than the graphs discussed in this paper); see \cite{elek:MR2359831}.

-We wish to work in models which have two additional features: first, the model actually includes formulas defining the all of the measures in the family $\mu$.
-Second, the model contains extra function symbols $\mathbf{max}$ which pick out values maximizing certain integrals.
-(The construction of such languages has appeared a few times (see \cite{hrushovski,towsner09:gowers}; a general theory of constructions of this kind is given in \cite{goldbring}).) \begin{definition} Let $\mathcal{L}$ be a language of first-order logic containing a $k$-ary relation symbol $\gamma$, and let $d$ be given. $\mathcal{L}^{\gamma,d}$ is the smallest language containing $\mathcal{L}$ such that: \begin{itemize} \item Whenever $\varphi(w_V,w_W,w_P)$ is a formula with the displayed free variables, $W$ is a set disjoint from $V$, $E$ is a $k$-uniform hypergraph on $V\cup W$ with $|E|\leq d$, and $q\in[0,1]$ is rational, there are formulas
+The natural language to begin with is a language with two $k$-ary relations, one for the ambient hypergraph $\Gamma$ and one for a sub-hypergraph $A$.
+We wish to work in models which have two additional features: first, the model actually includes formulas defining all of the measures in the family $\mu$.
+Second, for technical reasons, the model contains extra function symbols $\mathbf{max}$ which pick out values maximizing certain integrals.
+(The construction of such languages has appeared a few times: see \cite{hrushovski,towsner09:gowers}, and a general theory of constructions of this kind is given in \cite{goldbring:_approx_logic_measure}.) \begin{definition} Let $\mathcal{L}$ be a language of first-order logic containing a $k$-ary relation symbol $\gamma$, and let $d$ be given. $\mathcal{L}^{\gamma,d}$ is the smallest language containing $\mathcal{L}$ such that: \begin{itemize} \item Whenever $\varphi(w_V,w_W,w_P)$ is a formula with the displayed free variables, $W$ is a set disjoint from $V$, $E$ is a $k$-uniform hypergraph on $V\cup W$ with $|E|\leq d$, and $q\in[0,1]$ is rational, there are formulas

 and

 with free variables $w_W,w_P$, and \item Whenever $E$ is a $k$-uniform hypergraph with $\leq d$ edges on a vertex set $V$, $V=V_0\cup V_1$ is a partition of $V$, $W$ and $P$ are finite sets with $V,W,P$ pairwise disjoint, $f$ is a rational linear combination of formulas with free variables $w_W,w_V$, and $\varphi(w_W,w_P,w_{V})$ is a formula with the displayed free variables, for each $p\in P$ there is a function symbol $\mathbf{max}^{E,V_0,f,\varphi}_p(w_W,w_{V_0})$. \end{itemize} \end{definition} Note that the formulas $m^V_{E,w_W}\leq q.\varphi$ and $m^V_{E,w_W}< q. \varphi$ bind the variables $w_V$.
 We will ``abbreviate'' these formulas as $m^V_{E,w_W}(\varphi)\leq q$ and $m^V_{E,w_W}(\varphi)<q$ respectively.
 We will abbreviate $\neg m^V_{E,w_W}(\varphi)\leq q$ by $m^V_{E,w_W}(\varphi)> q$ and $\neg m^V_{E,w_W}(\varphi)< q$ by $m^V_{E,w_W}(\varphi)\geq q$.
 We view $\{\mathbf{max}^{E,V_0,f,\varphi}_p(w_W,w_P,w_{V_0})\}_{p\in P}$ as a tuple $\mathbf{max}^{E,V_0,f,\varphi}_{P}(w_W,w_{V_0})$ of function symbols.